 Three out of four people with disabilities have walked away from businesses – including supermarkets, banks, restaurants and transport companies – due to a lack of disability awareness and poor service.

-Hearing loops (also known as induction loops) are an assistive listening technology installed in millions of locations throughout the world, providing the accessibility many need to engage and communicate freely.
+A hearing loop (also known as an induction loop) is an assistive listening technology that works in conjunction with a hearing device or cochlear implant to tailor the sounds to each individual’s hearing loss.
+This cuts out all confusing background noise to allow clear, focused sound.
+Already installed in millions of locations throughout the world, they provide the accessibility many need to engage and communicate freely.

 Through enhanced communication and by pro-actively engaging with the millions of people with hearing loss you can:

 When signs indicate that a hearing loop system is installed, all a user needs to do is turn their hearing device to the ‘T’ position and they will be able to hear with clarity.

 Situations that many of us take for granted such as meetings, classes, or trips to the theatre become an impossible feat for those with hearing loss, which affects 1 in 5 of the UK population.
 Large area hearing loops can help eliminate background noise to aid effective communication.

 For someone wearing a hearing device, a hearing aid or cochlear implant), background noise is very often audible over the speaker or performer, impacting upon their experience.